usubalang/usuba/_posts/2020-04-09-crypto-DSLs.md

 tables into circuits.

-Usuba improves upon BSC by expanding the range of optimizations beyond mere copy propagation (removing assigment of a variable to another).
+Usuba improves upon BSC by expanding the range of optimizations beyond mere copy propagation.
 Furthermore, BSC does not offer loop constructions, and inlines every function, producing unnecessary large codes.
-Benchmarking BSC against Usuba on DES shows that Usuba is about 10% faster, mainly thanks to its scheduling algorithm.
+Benchmarking BSC against Usuba on DES (the only available example of BSC code) shows that Usuba is about 10% faster, mainly thanks to its scheduling algorithm.

 Similarly, m-slicing was only introduced almost a decade after BSC [14,15], and most SIMD extensions post-date BSC: SSE instructions sets